Sex Selection with IUI: Can you Choose a Gender with IUI?

 What Is the Success Rate of Sex Selection with the IUI Method?

-If the couple does not have fertility problems, the IUI gender selection has a success rate of 7-10% per menstrual cycle.
+If the couple does not have fertility problems, IUI for gender selection has a success rate of 7-10% per menstrual cycle.
 This likelihood rises to 15-25% if pregnancy drugs are used.
 Statistically speaking, most women become pregnant on their first try, but it takes two to three IUIs on average to become pregnant.

 Contact Us